 “‘Kink’ is a construct and the meaning is subjective,” sex therapist and sexologist Stefani Threadgill tells Bustle.
-“There are no defining factors that deems one ‘kinky.’”
+“There are no defining factors that deem one ‘kinky.’”

-So if kinks are just different ways to enjoy sex, where do they come from?
+So, if kinks are just different ways to enjoy sex, where do they come from?
 Up until fairly recently, being kinky was considered a mental disorder.
 In fact, kink was only removed from the Diagnostic and Statistical Manual of Mental Disorders — the guidebook for psychologists and psychiatrists — in 2013.
-When you think about the fact that that’s only four years ago, it’s pretty amazing that we’re able to have such an open discussion these days.
+When you think about the fact that that’s only seven years ago, it’s pretty amazing that we’re able to have such an open discussion about these days.

-So we don’t know exactly where kinks come from — the simplest answer is that it varies from person to person.
+In short, it's almost impossible to know where a specific person's kinks come from.
+The simplest answer is that it varies from person to person.
 Some people might be able to trace their kink to a specific blue couch they masturbated on once, while others might have no idea why getting spanked gets them going.
 But, ultimately, does it really matter?

 So instead of worrying about where a kink came from, go out and enjoy it!
 Because couldn’t we all use a little more play in our lives?